krisleech/wisper-presentation/presentation/slide004.md

-        Global Listeners
+        Using Global Listeners to communicate between Rails Engines

-        The use case: Allowing engines to build on one another without being coupled.
+        @begin=ruby@

-        In our 'core' engine there is a service which broadcasts an event.
+        # In the core engine

         class CreateStudy
           include Wisper::Publisher